OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a route to update an existing wizarding school
+- [ X ] Write a route to update an existing wizarding school

 ### _student_

-- [ ] Write a route to update an existing student
+- [ X ] Write a route to update an existing student
 </details>

 ## FRONT END: